Timofey Mozgov: New York Knicks (2010–2011)

 In 2010, Mozgov signed a three-year, $9.7 million contract with the New York Knicks.

-On January 30, 2011, after a three-week stint on the bench, Mozgov finally saw significant minutes against the Detroit Pistons, scoring 23 points and grabbing 14 rebounds in a 124–106 victory.
+On 30 January 2011, after a three-week stint on the bench, Mozgov finally saw significant minutes against the Detroit Pistons, scoring 23 points and grabbing 14 rebounds in a 124–106 victory.
 He played 40 minutes and was treated to loud chants of "Mozgov!
-Mozgov!" in the final minute.
+Mozgov!" in the final minute from the Madison Square Garden crowd.

 Denver Nuggets (2011)

-On February 22, 2011, Mozgov was traded to the Nuggets in a three-way blockbuster deal, which also involved the Minnesota Timberwolves that brought Carmelo Anthony to New York.
+On 22 February 2011, Mozgov was traded to the Nuggets in a three-way blockbuster deal, which also involved the Minnesota Timberwolves that brought Carmelo Anthony to New York.

 Return to Khimki (2011)

-On July 21, 2011, Mozgov joined Khimki Moscow Region for the second time during the 2011 NBA lockout.
+On 21 July 2011, Mozgov joined Khimki Moscow Region for the second time during the 2011 NBA lockout.

 Return to Denver (2011–2015)

-On January 21, 2012, Mozgov scored a season high 16 points in a double overtime 119-114 win against his former team, the Knicks.
+On 21 January 2012, Mozgov scored a season high 16 points in a double overtime 119–114 win against his former team, the Knicks.

-On July 27, 2013, Mozgov re-signed with the Nuggets.
+On 27 July 2013, Mozgov re-signed with the Nuggets.

-On January 17, 2014, Mozgov recorded a career high 5 blocks, alongside scoring 10 points and grabbing 11 rebounds, in a 117-109 loss to the Cleveland Cavaliers.
-On April 10, 2014, he recorded career highs in points and rebounds with 23 and 29, respectively, in a 100–99 win over the Golden State Warriors.
+On 17 January 2014, Mozgov recorded a career high 5 blocks, alongside scoring 10 points and grabbing 11 rebounds, in a 117–109 loss to the Cleveland Cavaliers.
+On 10 April 2014, he recorded career highs in points and rebounds with 23 and 29, respectively, in a 100–99 win over the Golden State Warriors.
+Notably, an on-screen graphic erroneously displayed that Mozgov had scored 93 points, which quickly went viral on the internet.

 Cleveland Cavaliers (2015–2016)

-On January 7, 2015, Mozgov was traded, along with a 2015 second-round pick, to the Cleveland Cavaliers in exchange for two protected 2015 first-round picks (via Oklahoma City and Memphis).
+On 7 January 2015, Mozgov was traded, along with a 2015 second-round pick, to the Cleveland Cavaliers in exchange for two protected 2015 first-round picks (via Oklahoma City and Memphis).
 Having always previously worn number 25, he was forced to change that upon joining the Cavaliers due to the franchise having the number retired for Mark Price.
 He instead chose number 20 as it was the number his father, a Soviet handball player, used while he played the sport.
-On January 9, he made his debut for the Cavaliers, recording nine points and eight rebounds off the bench in a 112–94 loss to Golden State.
+On 9 January, he made his debut for the Cavaliers, recording nine points and eight rebounds off the bench in a 112–94 loss to Golden State.

-On June 4, 2015, he became the first Russian to play in the NBA Finals, as the Cavaliers lost Game 1 of the series to the Warriors.
+On 4 June 2015, he became the first Russian to play in the NBA Finals, as the Cavaliers lost Game 1 of the series to the Warriors.
 The Cavaliers went on to lose the series in six games; Mozgov started all six.

-On June 23, 2015, Cleveland exercised its option on Mozgov's contract for the 2015–16 season.
+On 23 June 2015, Cleveland exercised its option on Mozgov's contract for the 2015–16 season.
 He played a reduced role throughout the season, as the Cavaliers made it to the 2016 NBA Finals, where they defeated the Warriors in a rematch.
 Mozgov and teammate Sasha Kaun became the first Russians to win an NBA title.